SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/split-message.md

     * **Closed**: Select this option if the request is completed.
     * **Postponed**: To postpone handling of this request, select this option and specify a date in the date field to the right.
 On this date, the request is set back to **Open**.

-1. Go to the **Messages** tab, and edit the message texts for the new and the existing requests.
+1. (if relevant) Under **Choose the attachments to move to the new request** select the attachment(s) that should be moved to the new request.
+The attachments will be deleted from the existing request.

-1. In the **Attachments** tab (if there are any attachments), select the attachment(s) that should be included in the new request.
-The attachments will be moved from the existing request.
+1. Go to the **Messages** tab, and edit the message texts for the existing and new requests.

 1. Click **OK**.
 The message is split and the new request opens.